JP Morgan Chase Background Information

 The debacle has created severe repercussions and paralyzed Greece on 15 May 2007, when flights were grounded in a 24 hour strike by unions protesting mismanagement of their members’ pensions.
 The scandal also led to the resignation of the head of the civil servants’ Auxiliary Pension Fund.

-JP Morgan was fined $2.1 million by the Securities and Exchange Commission, the New York Stock Exchange and National Association of Securities Dealers (NASD) over E-mail record keeping violations.
+JP Morgan was fined $2.1 million by the Securities and Exchange Commission, the New York Stock Exchange and Financial Industry Regulatory Authority over E-mail record keeping violations.

 All three regulators had instigated actions against JP Morgan Securities and investigated alleged conflicts of interest and undue influence of investment banking interests on securities research.